Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Kansas

-Next week, eligibility will expand to include residents 16 and up with medical risks and critical workers in an effort to move to final vaccination stages by May 1, Gov. Laura Kelly said in a tweet.
+Next week, eligibility will expand to include residents 16 – 64 with medical risks and critical workers in an effort to move to final vaccination stages by May 1, Gov. Laura Kelly said in a tweet.

 Kentucky

-Starting Monday, all essential workers and anyone 16 and up with “CDC approved underlying health conditions,” became eligible for the vaccine, CNN affiliate WLWT reported.
+Starting Monday, all essential workers and anyone 16 and up with “CDC approved underlying health conditions,” became eligible, according to Kentucky Public Health.

 Louisiana